 Name of Student

 Proposed Title

 Advisory Committee:

-of thoroughness and quality of scholarsh (date), evaluated the thesis prospectus, bmit the attached prospectus certifying that it meets departmental standards hip.
-We further agree to conduct a preliminary examination of the thesis prior fense to determine the readiness of the candidate for the defense.
+of thoroughness and quality of scholarsh (date), evaluated the thesis prospectus, omit the attached prospectus certifying that it meets departmental standards hip.
+We further agree to conduct a preliminary examination of the thesis price.

 Committee Chair Signature Printed Name

 Member Signature Printed Name

 Member Signature Printed Name

+Prospectus cleared by BYU Institution onal Review Board (attach signed clearance notification)

-Successful completion of your prospector Board (IRB) approval for conducting you Office of Research and Creative Activities tutorial completion certificate, along with You may not schedule your final defense until your may not schedule your final defense until your final us defense will allow you to proceed with acquiring Institutional Review our research.
-You must complete the tutorial and application found on the ies (ORCA) webpage http://orca.byu.edu/IRB / and submit your IRB th your IRB proposal to the ORCA Office at A-285 ASB.
-Sour IRB approval is on file with the CPSE department secretary. with human subjects, you are required to document that you have completed from tutorial certificate.
+Board (IRB) approval for conducting you Office of Research and Creative Activities us defense will allow you to proceed with acquiring Institutional Review ur research.
+You must complete the tutorial and application found on the es (ORCA) webpage http://orca.byu.edu/IRB / and submit your IRB h your IRB proposal to the ORCA Office at A-285 ASB.

+You may not schedule your final defense until y our IRB approval is on file with the CPSE department secretary.

+If your study does not involve research the IRB tutorial.
+Please attach a copy of with human subjects, you are required to document that you have completed your tutorial certificate.